ceo21ckim/ceo21ckim/README.md

 #### Application

+- [2023] YeongHyeon Park, **Dongeon Kim**.
+Management method of foreign matter for liquid products and an device supporting the same
+- [2023] **Dongeon Kim**, YeongHyeon Park.
+Management method of foreign matter for liquid product based on a graph and an device supporting the same
-- Consulting system of supporting decision-making of enterprise and method thereof
+- [2022] Jaekyeong Kim, **Dongeon Kim**, Dongsoo Jang, Kyungmo Kang, Qinglong Li.
+Consulting system for supporting decision-making of enterprise and method thereof

 </details>